mbrunel/NOT_MLX/README.md

 4 functions :

-* nmlx_smart_hook_on/off : off by default, usefull for static graphics : (the loop_hooked function will be called only if an hooked event was triggered
+* nmlx_smart_hook_on/off : Off by default, usefull for static graphics : (the loop_hooked function will be called only if an hooked event was triggered

-* nmlx_loop_stop : the mlx_loop function will return.
+* nmlx_loop_stop : The mlx_loop function will return.

-* nmlx_quit : you should use this after you destroyed all your images and windows. it will free all the remaining ressources used by nmlx. put it just after the mlx_loop call (it will itself be called just after the nmlx_loop_stop call)
+* nmlx_quit : You should use this after you destroyed all your images and windows.
+              It will free all the remaining ressources used by nmlx internally.

 these features are added on my miniRT if you want a proper example.